Discover the magical beauty of pearls - Everything you need to know

 Cultured pearls are created by implanting a small piece of oyster shell into the tissue of a living oyster.
 The oyster is then carefully monitored and regularly stimulated with irritants to induce the secretion of nacre.

-Natural pearls, on the other hand, are formed when an irritant like a parasite or a piece of grit becomes lodged in an oyster.
-To protect itself, the oyster coats the intruder with layers of nacre, until a pearl is eventually formed.
+Natural pearls, on the other hand, are formed when an irritant such as a parasite or a piece of grit gets trapped inside an oyster.
+To protect itself, the oyster covers the intruder with layers of nacre, until a pearl is eventually formed.

-At Aramat Jewels, you'll find a wide selection of pearl jewelry featuring synthetic pearls.
-Shop them in a variety of sizes and colors and have them delivered to your home free of charge.
+At Aramat Jewels you will find a wide collection of pearl jewelry with synthetic pearls.
+Shop them in all sizes and colors and have them delivered to your home for free.